How To Clean A Washing Machine Naturally

 To help prevent nasty smells in the future, leave your washing machine door ajar after every use to allow air to circulate.

-It’s incredibly easy to clean the outside of your machine.
-Using a vinegar-based spray, or an all-purpose natural cleaning spray and a damp cloth, simply give the body a wipe down.
-If dirt has gathered in any crevices, use your old pal, the toothbrush, to give these areas gentle scrub.
+Whatever the cause of the dirty, it’s incredibly easy to clean the outside of your machine.
+Using a vinegar-based spray, or an all-purpose natural cleaning spray and a damp cloth, simply wipe the body down.
+If dirt has gathered in any crevices, use your old pal, the toothbrush, to give these areas a gentle scrub.

 And voila, job done!
 You can now bask in the glow of lovely clean clothes that will now come out of your machine, and the fact that you’re helping the environment too!